osteele/p5-server/README.md

 - `p5 convert FILENAME --to html` creates an HTML file that uses the `<script>` tag to include the JavaScript sketch.
-- `p5 convert FILENAME --to javascript` removes an HTML file, leaving only the JavaScript file.
+- `p5 convert FILENAME --to script` removes an HTML file, leaving only the JavaScript file.

 Converting a JavaScript-only sketch is simple.
 An HTML file with the same base name is created, that includes the script, the p5.js source (from a CDN), and